 Both Tabata and general HIIT share the foundational principle of interval training: alternating periods of elevated intensity with brief recovery, repeated across multiple rounds.
 This fundamental structure distinguishes both methods from steady-state cardio (maintaining a constant effort level throughout a session) and from circuit training (moving through exercises with minimal structured rest).

 Both methods tax the cardiovascular system significantly.
-During work intervals, heart rate elevates to 85–100% of maximum, driving cardiorespiratory adaptations — particularly improvements in VO2max (maximal oxygen uptake).
+During work intervals, heart rate elevates to 85–100% of maximum, driving cardiorespiratory adaptations, particularly improvements in VO2max (maximal oxygen uptake).
 Milanovic et al. (2016, PMID 26243014) conducted a systematic review finding that HIIT methods as a category are highly effective at improving VO2max, outperforming many moderate-intensity protocols in the same time window.

 Both methods also create a meaningful post-exercise oxygen consumption (EPOC) response — the elevation of metabolic rate after the session ends.
 Because both demand rapid ATP resynthesis during high-intensity efforts, the body must work to replenish phosphocreatine stores, clear lactate, and restore homeostasis after the session, resulting in continued calorie burn for hours post-workout.
+The magnitude of EPOC scales with intensity: Tabata’s supramaximal efforts produce a larger per-session EPOC response than moderate HIIT, though the absolute caloric difference is modest given Tabata’s 4-minute duration.

 Finally, both Tabata and HIIT can be performed using bodyweight exercises, making them accessible without equipment.
 Exercises such as burpees, jump squats, high knees, mountain climbers, and push-ups lend themselves to interval formats in any space.
 RazFit’s protocols use exactly this bodyweight-interval architecture across both Tabata-inspired and standard HIIT session formats.